 Some other steps we can take to battle these bugs include “thinking green.”
 As in, adding more mosquito repellant plants around our Roseville homes.
 Did you know that mosquitoes don’t like plants like Rosemary?
 That’s one of my fave ground cover plants.
 It smells good, looks nice, and it’s great in cooking.
 Talk about a practical plant!
 BUT do be cautious when buying Rosemary.
 According to Canidae (manufacturer of my sweet granddog’s fave dog food), in their article, “Garden Plants that Help Fight Fleas” (and Mosquitoes), “Rosemary is also a member of the mint family.
 Be careful when planting Rosemary, however.
 You want to make sure to get the herb plant, which is safe for pets and not Rosemary Pea or Rosemary Bog because they are toxic for dogs and cats.”
 That was certainly news to me!
 How about you?

 There are several other plants that repel mosquitoes.
 Green Acres Nursery suggests Lemon Thyme, Lime Basil, and Catnip.
 More practical plants and my grand-cat would definitely LOVE that catnip!
 Also, Thyme, Catmint, and Cedars.
-You’ll find links to these and more at my Pinterest board on Mosquitoes.

 Love Living In Roseville CA!